+Gravity unloading is the typical choice, especially with products that tend to cake and form lumps under certain humidity and temperature conditions (eg, borax decahydrate).
 Gravity unloading is accomplished by discharging product directly from a rail hopper car to a pit located between the rail tracks.
-It is recommended that an air-operated impact wrench be used for opening and closing the slide gate which can bind with the build-up of product in the slide tracks.
-Product can then be discharged from the track hopper, at a controlled rate, through an adjustable slide gate to a mechanical conveying system to a storage silo.
+Customers should use an air-operated impact wrench to open and close the slide gate, which can bind with the build-up of product in the slide tracks.
+Product can then be discharged at a controlled rate from the track hopper, through an adjustable slide gate, to a mechanical conveying system, and then to a storage silo.

-Pneumatic unloading is done by vacuum, or combination vacuum-pressure techniques.
-Neobor and Optibor are non-abrasive and can be easily conveyed by this procedure directly from the car to the silo.
-A flexible hose with quick coupler is usually attached to a side port on the car with the other end attached to the permanent piping which runs parallel to the silo.
-This method of unloading has the advantage that the product is not exposed to the elements.
-Since it is a closed system, contamination from outside sources is eliminated.
+Pneumatic unloading is done by vacuum or combination vacuum-pressure techniques.
+Neobor and Optibor are nonabrasive, so this procedure can be used to easily convey these products directly from the car to the silo.
+A flexible hose with quick coupler is usually attached to a side port on the car; the other end is attached to permanent piping that runs parallel to the silo.
+This unloading method prevents the product from being exposed to the elements; the closed system eliminates the potential for contamination from outside sources.

-Borax Decahydrate contains a higher percentage of water than either Neobor or Optibor and is more prone to caking.
-While mechanical unloading for Borax Decahydrate is strongly recommended, pneumatic unloading is possible.
-It is strongly recommended that Borax Decahydrate be gravity discharged through a double-finger crusher and into a holding bin before being pneumatically conveyed to the silo.
+Borax decahydrate contains a higher percentage of water than either Neobor or Optibor, making it more prone to caking.
+Therefore, although pneumatic unloading is possible, mechanical unloading is strongly recommended.
+If pneumatic unloading is used, gravity discharge the product through a double-finger crusher and into a holding bin before pneumatically conveying it to the silo.

-Mechanical conveying system can consist of belt conveyors, screw conveyors, and centrifugal bucket elevators.
-Electric or air vibrators mounted near the discharge opening of the track hopper will facilitate discharge if necessary.
-It is recommended that mechanical systems incorporate sealed transfer chutes and/or dust extraction.
+A mechanical conveying system can consist of belt conveyors, screw conveyors, and centrifugal bucket elevators.
+Electric or air vibrators mounted near the discharge opening of the track hopper can facilitate discharge, if necessary.
+Mechanical systems should incorporate sealed transfer chutes or dust extraction.

 Pneumatic conveying systems have the advantage of being dust-free.
-Neobor, Optibor and Borax Decahydrate can be air conveyed by pneumatic pipe systems or air slides.
-Dehybor, because of its abrasive nature, will require the use of ceramic or hard faced liners at specific points where abrasive wear is expected.
-These include elbows, transition pieces, and impingement surfaces in cyclones, diverters and receivers.
-The same precautions noted for the pneumatic unloading of Borax Decahydrate would apply if air slide unloading is to be considered.
-It is also important that dry, cooled air be used and care be taken to maintain air conveying temperatures below 95°F (35°C).
-The use of air conveying, for locations that are frequently humid with high ambient air temperatures, is not recommended.
+Neobor, Optibor, and borax decahydrate can be air conveyed by pneumatic pipe systems or air slides.
+Dehybor, because of its abrasive nature, requires the use of ceramic or hard-faced liners at specific points where abrasive wear is expected: elbows, transition pieces, and impingement surfaces in cyclones, diverters, and receivers.